Somayah/API/README.md

  https://api.twitter.com/1.1/users/search.json?q=Somayah_Baflah&page=1&count=3

- It returns a list of user as a result of user search.
+ It returns a list of matched users' name as a result of user search.
 Its parameters are the q=name of the user, page= number of the results’ pages, and count = the number of potential user results to retrieve per page.
 This API can be used in Twixer application to search about specific user that can be added as group member.
 #####Twicher API
 *	Get a user's information